NBA Rumors: L.A. Clippers Could Sign Carmelo Anthony Or Iman Shumpert, Per ‘Amico Hoops’

 — theScore (@theScore) September 3, 2019

-Meanwhile, Iman Shumpert would give the Clippers a defensive-minded wingman with championship experience.
-Shumpert could play multiple positions from point guard to small forward.
-With both Anthony and Shumpert receiving limited interest on the free agency market, Amico revealed that there’s a growing belief around the league that both free agents would accept a veteran minimum deal.
+Meanwhile, Shumpert would give the Clippers a defensive-minded wingman with championship experience.
+Shumpert could play multiple positions, from point guard to small forward.
+With both Anthony and Shumpert receiving limited interest in the free agency market, Amico revealed that there’s a growing belief around the league that both free agents would accept a veteran minimum deal.

 “Both Anthony and Shumpert are unrestricted free agents and drawing minimal interest with the start of training camp less than a month away.
 Because of that, teams seem to believe either player would accept an offer for the veteran’s minimum salary.”

 Aside from Carmelo Anthony and Iman Shumpert, another veteran wingman who is being mentioned in trade rumors involving the Clippers is Andre Iguodala of the Memphis Grizzlies.
-Unfortunately, as of now, the Grizzlies have no interest in letting Iguodala walk away as an unrestricted free agent, believing that there are NBA teams who are willing to give up future draft assets for the veteran small forward before the 2020 February NBA trade deadline.
+Unfortunately, as of now, the Grizzlies have no interest in letting Iguodala walk away as an unrestricted free agent, believing that there are NBA teams who are willing to give up future draft assets for the veteran small forward before the February trade deadline next year.